surajpangal-creator/stock-prediction-studio/README.md

-# DraftKings NFL API Data Viewer

-This Python GUI application retrieves and displays NFL futures data from the DraftKings API.
-It is designed to help users easily extract and organize betting market information, such as Regular Season Wins, Awards, Player Props, and more.

----

 ## Stock Prediction Web App (New)

-In addition to the DraftKings explorer, the repository now includes a Flask-powered website for forecasting stock prices or volatility with data sourced from the Yahoo Finance API.
+The repository now includes a Flask-powered website for forecasting stock prices or volatility with data sourced from the Yahoo Finance API.

 ### Quick Start